xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 ### Unpack

-To install GNU ARM Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/arm-none-eabi-gcc/<version>`:
+To install GNU Arm Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/arm-none-eabi-gcc/<version>`:

 ```console